hardwario/website/content/case-studies/iframix.en.md

 {{% content %}}

-IFRAMIX, a Czech company and a member of CCPA, a leading French group, is the market leader in animal feed.
+IFRAMIX is the market leader in animal feed.
+It is a member of CCPA, a leading French group in their industry.
 Their success is based on a long-term research.
-They are constantly developing new natural products that reduce the amount of medicines used and maintain excellent medical condition of the animals.
-Prevention of animal stress provoked by for example inappropriate temperature and humidity in farms is one of their current topics.
-Because of this, farmers sustain great economic loss, especially in the summer period.
+They are constantly developing new natural products that reduce the amount of medicines used and maintain excellent **health** medical condition of the animals.
+One of their current topics is the prevention of animal stress provoked by, for instance, inappropriate temperature and humidity in farms.
+Due to this, farmers face substantial economic losses, especially during the summer period.

 **IFRAMIX has asked us for a set of mobile sensors to detect this problem.**